 Dr. David Frawley, a renowned Ayurveda expert says that “a mantra, when carefully chosen and used silently, has the ability to help alter your subconscious impulses, habits, and afflictions.
 Mantras, when spoken or chanted, direct the healing power of Prana (life force energy) and, in traditional Vedic practices, can be used to energize and access spiritual states of consciousness.”

 It is not necessary to learn elaborate Sanskrit verses to practice chanting.
 Just chanting “Om” is equally effective when it is done correctly.
 Om is considered a mantra even though it is a single word.
-Modern scientific studies have established that
+Modern scientific studies have established that the sound of “OM” when chanted vibrates at a frequency of 432 Hz, which is said to be the same frequency found throughout the Universe (the humming sound of nature).

 Meditation practitioners advise the use of a “beej (seed) mantra” which can be explained as your very own, personal mantra.
 The beej mantra is derived from the sound of each individual’s nakshatra pada.
 The position of the moon at the time of a person’s birth determines the nakshatra pada, thus making the mantra unique to that person.